chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 to one and only one label - one sample cannot, for example, be both a pear and an apple.

-While all scikit-learn classifiers are capable of multiclass classification, the meta-estimators offered by :mod:`sklearn.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance (either in terms of generalization error or required computational resources).
+While all jax-ml classifiers are capable of multiclass classification, the meta-estimators offered by :mod:`xlearn.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance (either in terms of generalization error or required computational resources).